KasperAtAzores/InverseKinematicsIII/readme.md

 An amatature can have several hierarchies of bones.
 If that is the case, each hierarchy must be posed on its own.

 ### Rig
 The armature can be used to control a mesh.
 The mesh is deformed by the armature.
+The precise way this is done is using a rigging algorithm.

 ## Inverse kinematics
 Mostly as an animator you do not have the rotations as the goal, but the final position of say a foot or a hand, and have the computer compute the angles of the bones necessary to put the hand there.